🔼The name Helon: Summary

 The letter ן (nun) upon which our name ends could be regarded as a remnant (or predecessor) of the familiar waw-nun couple that personifies or localizes a root idea.
 Helon could thus be understood to mean Mighty Man, and would be comparable with the name Geber.

 For a meaning of the name Helon, NOBSE Study Bible Name List simply reads Strong.
 Alfred Jones (Dictionary of Old Testament Proper Names) takes the final nun to mark an intensive form of the source noun, and reads Very Strong.
-BDB Theological Dictionary doesn't translate our name and lists it under the root-verb חול I (hul I).
+BDB Theological Dictionary doesn't translate our name and lists it under the verb חול I (hul I).
 That would render our name the meaning of Man Of Anguish.